isomerpages/mol-services/_move-house/01a-intent-to-buy.md

 ## Step 1 : Register your Intent to Buy

 Since 1 January 2018, resale flat buyers and sellers will have to login to the HDB Resale Portal using their SingPass.
-Hence for you to start buying a resale, you would need to register your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">Intent to Buy.</a>
+Hence, for you to start buying a resale flat, you would need to register your <a href="https://services2.hdb.gov.sg/webapp/BB31AWDashboardWeb/BB31PLogin.jsp" target="_blank">Intent to Buy.</a>

 ### What to expect